 There are many benefits to healing at home.
 However, older adults and their families are often unprepared for the challenges that come with it.
-Therefore, Careplan’s RN’s and Licensed Social Workers ease those challenges, as well as make the day-to-day routine easier to manage so older adults can focus on the most important thing – getting better.
+Therefore, Careplan’s RN’s and Licensed Social Workers ease those challenges.
+They make the day-to-day routine easier to manage.
+This allows older adults to focus on the most important thing – getting better.

 Why Should You Consider the Rehab to Home Transitions Program?

-Half of Medicare patients who are re-hospitalized within 30 days haven’t seen a doctor during the entire month.
+Half of Medicare patients who are re-hospitalized within 30 days have not seen a doctor during the entire month.
 This is according to a 2009 study in The New England Journal of Medicine of almost 12 million Medicare beneficiaries.

 Patients forget up to 80 percent of what health-care providers tell them.
-Consequently, what they do remember is wrong almost half the time, according to a 2003 study in the Journal of The Royal Society of Medicine.
+Consequently, what they do remember is wrong almost half the time.
+This is according to a 2003 study in the Journal of The Royal Society of Medicine.

 The study found that nearly 20 percent of people 65 and older on Medicare are readmitted within 30 days of their initial rehab discharge. (reported in The New England Journal of Medicine)